Dialogue journal: Instructional strategies

 A number of publications have outlined clearly instructional strategies that teachers can use to implement dialogue journal interaction effectively, both in writing and orally.
 The strategies that teachers use depend on the age of the students, their proficiency in the language of the interaction, and the purposes of the class and the interaction.
 The teacher's strategies may also be designed to affect the students' language use and learning.

 Instructional strategies include establishing a culture of interactive writing by introducing the idea to students (continuous writing throughout the semester or school year); emphasizing that this is authentic communication and not for the purposes of correction or a grade; and describing the form that the interaction will take place (e.g., in a notebook, on a computer, through email), how often the interactions will take place (e.g., each day, once a week), and the topics or themes that will be the focus (if there are specific topics or themes).

+Schwab (2019) shows how the writing can be used as a component of a mutually humanizing approach to teaching and learning, with the teacher and each student working together and growing alongside each other.
+Through a one-year examination of herself as a teacher-researcher and co-writer with her students, she examines the complexities and the power and benefits of implementing a humanizing pedagogy with adult learners.